connectkushal/furl/README.md

 # What is this?

-A library for building and running curl command fluently from php.
+A library to build and run curl command fluently from php.
 Integration with laravel framework is out of the box.
 It is created as a basic wrapper for Curl and Process, a Symfony component for command line, based on what I needed in a few projects.

 # Requirements
 * PHP 7.1 or higher